weatherisgood2/ngpt/README.md

 # Generate code
 ngpt --code "function to calculate the Fibonacci sequence"

+# Generate code with syntax highlighting
+ngpt --code --prettify "function to calculate the Fibonacci sequence"

 # Generate and execute shell commands
 ngpt --shell "list all files in the current directory"

+# Display markdown responses with beautiful formatting
+ngpt --prettify "Explain markdown syntax with examples"

+# Use a specific markdown renderer
+ngpt --prettify --renderer=rich "Create a markdown table"

 # Use multiline editor for complex prompts
 ngpt --text